digrigor/University-Projects/README.md

 # University-Projects
 Projects I developed for university courses

-This repo contains projects that I have developed as part of the university courses I attended while studying Bioonformatics (Master) at the Aristotle Univeristy of Thessaloniki.
+This repo contains projects that I have developed as part of the university courses I attended while studying MSc Bioonformatics at the Queen Mary University of London.

 | Course                             | Language                           |
 | ---------------------------------- | ---------------------------------- |